-Requests of up to $15,000 will be considered.
-Funds may be used for meeting or event expenses, graduate research assistants or teaching assistants, outside consultants, including focus group facilitators, and other reasonable costs.
-Requests for expenses that would typically be covered by departmental funds, such as faculty salaries, are rarely covered and should be clearly justified.
+Requests of up to $5,000 will be considered, including expenses for meetings or events, graduate student stipends for activities related to the SCORE proposal, outside consultants, including focus group facilitators, and other reasonable costs.
+Requests for expenses that would typically be covered by degree program funds, such as faculty salaries, are rarely covered and should be clearly justified.

 Applicants are encouraged to pursue cost-sharing opportunities, such as school or degree program funds, when possible, which will allow SCORE funds to support more projects.

 A brief report at the end of the project should reflect on these questions:

 a) How well were the project’s objectives met?

 b) What lessons were learned, and how will they impact graduate education in the future?

 c) Were funds used for expenses that differ substantially from the proposed budget?